Mathilov/pynumb-generator/README.md

 ## Configuration

 The application requires certain environment variables.
-These are predefined  based on the values selected when running the ApplicationdeploymentScript.ps1: https://github.com/MichalBerg99/azure-containerization-tools
+These are predefined  based on the values selected when running the ApplicationdDploymentScript.ps1: https://github.com/MichalBerg99/azure-containerization-tools

   * REDIS_HOST: The hostname or IP address of the Redis instance.
-If the read_from_redis method is runned the value should be localhost or 127.0.0.1.
+If the read_from_redis method is runned locally the value should be localhost or 127.0.0.1.
   * REDIS_PORT: The port number on which the Redis instance is running.
   * STORAGE_ACCOUNT_CONNECTION_STRING: The connection string for the Azure storage account.